Macrotech Developers shares down 38% from 52-week high; good time to buy?

 Macrotech Developers shares have lost 19.41 per cent in 2022 and declined 23.5 per cent in a year.
 Market cap of the firm rose to Rs 45,513 crore in today's trade.

 Total 764 shares of the firm changed hands amounting to a turnover of Rs 7.21 lakh on BSE.
 Similarly, the BSE real estate index has slumped 7.36 per cent or 282 points from 3,829 (December 1 2021) till date.
-The index was trading 12 pts points higher at 3,540 today.
+The index was trading 12 points higher at 3,540 today.
 However, it has lost 20.69 per cent from its 52-week high of 4,464 hit on September 9 last year.

 In Q2 of this fiscal, Macrotech Developers reported a net loss of Rs 933 crore in Q2 due to provisions made for loan given to its British arm for development of projects.
 Net profit stood at Rs 223.36 crore in the year-ago period.
 Profit (excluding exceptional item and forex) came at Rs 367 crore, up 28 per cent year-on-year.
 Total income also fell to Rs 1,761.23 crore in Q2 from Rs 2,137.76 crore in the corresponding period of the previous year.
 Macrotech suffered a loss because of an exceptional item of Rs 1,177 crore.